sh2o/noaa-educators-network/book-club/behavior-change/readme.md

 - Cost: Free.
 - Feel free to reuse and repackage the materials for your own needs.

+## Sign-up Sheet
+Sign up and let us know that you'd like to participate and what your interests are.
+Knowing who and how many people are interested helps us make decisions about how to run book club activities.
+- [Sign-up Sheet][5]

 ## Contact Information
 If you have questions, please contact John Baek john.baek@noaa.gov.